NJ POA Laws:

-A New Jersey power of attorney is a power of attorney form complies with Title 46 of New Jersey’s Revised Statutes.
-These statutes specifically outline the parameters of a legally enforceable power of attorney and ensures that the form, as well as its duties are protected under the law.
+A New Jersey power of attorney document must comply with New Jersey law Title 46 of New Jersey’s Revised Statutes, also known as the General Durable Power of Attorney Act.
+These statutes specifically outline the parameters of a legally enforceable power of attorney and ensures that the form, as well as its duties, are protected under the law.
 Here are some of the state’s power of attorney requirements:

 General Power of Attorney

 A general power of attorney is often referred to as a financial power of attorney.
 It is often used to give powers to an agent to make decisions on behalf of the principal.